Ala kachuu: Examples

 In other models of bride kidnapping in Kyrgyzstan and other areas of Central Asia, the woman may be a complete stranger to the man prior to the abduction.
 Sometimes the groom and his family, rather than selecting a particular young woman to kidnap, decide on a household; that way they can still kidnap one of the sisters if the woman they desire is not home.
 As in other societies, often the men who resort to bride kidnapping are socially undesirable for a variety of reasons; they may be more likely to be violent, have a criminal history, or to be substance abusers.

 The bride kidnapping process sometimes includes rape.
 Even when sex does not take place, once a woman has been kept overnight, even for a single night, her virginity is put in doubt.
 With her honor disgraced, she will have very few other options for marriage.
 Thus, after one night of capture, the woman is culturally compelled to marry the man.
 Such immense social stigma is attached to a refusal to marry after a kidnap that the kidnapped woman usually feels that she has no choice but to agree, and some of those who refuse even commit suicide after the kidnapping.

 According to the United States Embassy, two American women were bride-kidnapped in rural Kyrgyzstan in 2007.
 As soon as the boys discovered that the women were not Kyrgyzs but foreign (American with a Central Asian appearance) they were returned to the place they were taken from.

+In popular culture

+In 2004, Peter Lom made a documentary called Ala Kachuu (trans. as Bride Kidnapping).